Maryland State Retirees

 Will I have access to one-on-one counseling to help me choose a new prescription drug plan?

 Yes.
-The State is in the process of contracting with a company that will provide one-on-one counseling to assist you with the selection of a new prescription drug plan.
+The State has contracted with Via Benefits, to provide one-on-one counseling to assist you with the selection of a new prescription drug plan.
 The counselors will review your current medications with you, help you understand your options, and assist you in selecting and enrolling in a plan.
-More information about how to schedule an appointment will be coming soon.
+You can schedule an enrollment appointment with Via Benefits either on their website at my.viabenefits.com/maryland or by calling 1-855-556-4419 (TTY: 711), Monday through Friday from 8am to 7pm, ET.

 What other opportunities will there be for me to learn about the changes and make a well-informed decision about which Medicare Part D plan to choose?